 - Participle Preposition

-Starting with the first type is a simple preposition.
-There are some short words in the sentences used to show the relation of noun and pronoun with the other words of a sentence.
+Starting with the first type is a simple proposition.
+There are some short words in the sentences used to show the relations between nouns and pronouns with the other words in a sentence.

 Some of the simple prepositions include, at, around, off, of, to, under, until, and on.
 Moreover, with the aid of a few examples, you will understand them better.